ycmin95/ycmin95.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# Welcome to my homepage

 I am currently an Assistant Professor in Visual Information Processing and Learning ([VIPL](https://vipl.ict.ac.cn/)) group at the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
 I received my Ph.D. from ICT, CAS in 2024, under the supervision of Prof. [Xilin Chen](https://scholar.google.com/citations?user=vVx2v20AAAAJ&hl=en&oi=ao).
-I also had close collaboration with Prof. [Xiujuan Chai](https://scholar.google.com/citations?user=ZcL91HsAAAAJ&hl=en&oi=ao).
-My research interests mainly focus on human behavior analysis and understanding from sequential data, especially for gesture and sign language.
-I am also interested in exploring how to use data in deep learning more efficient. **Feel free to reach out to me if you have an interest in the relevant topics.**
+I also had close collaboration with Prof. [Jie Zhang](https://scholar.google.com/citations?user=hJAhF0sAAAAJ) and Prof. [Xiujuan Chai](https://scholar.google.com/citations?user=ZcL91HsAAAAJ).
+My research interests mainly focus on human behavior analysis and understanding from sequential data, with a particular emphasis on gesture and sign language.
+I am also interested in efficient data utilization in deep learning and the trustworthiness of multimodal large language models. ** Currently, I am actively working to promote <font color='red'>the real-world deployment of sign language technologies</font>.
+Feel free to reach out if you’re interested in any of these topics or potential collaboration. **

 <!-- During my time pursuing a Ph.D., I focus on efficient visual sequence recognition algorithm designs.
 For short-term recognition tasks
 (including gesture and isolated sign language recognition), we propose several approaches to adopt the sparse point cloud sequence sampled from